fastlane/docs/docs/advanced.md

 end
 ```

-# Timestamps
+# Output environment variables

-To hide timestamps in each row, set the `FASTLANE_HIDE_TIMESTAMP` environment variable.
+- To hide timestamps in each row, set the `FASTLANE_HIDE_TIMESTAMP` environment variable to true.
+- To disable output formatting, set the `FASTLANE_DISABLE_OUTPUT_FORMAT` environment variable to true.

 # Interacting with the user